boardfish/dissertation/contents/1-literature-review.md

 participant and making them feel invested in a situation or story.
 It can be achieved through the use of theatrics such as special effects, acting, props, and room design.
-In his example, @duplessie2013go creates immersion through sound and steam to cover for his room's rotating mechanic - distracting the participants from this gives a sense of reality to the situation they are in, immersing them in the environment and story fully.
+In his example, @duplessie2013go creates immersion through sound and steam to cover for his room's rotating mechanic---distracting the participants from this gives a sense of reality to the situation they are in, immersing them in the environment and story fully.
 DuPlessie is critial of digital, rather than physical, interaction in escape rooms, citing the